 Strategic Goal 5 - Maintain effective and robust corporate governance that supports the delivery of the PSR Scheme within a changing environment Actions Progress 5.1: Improve information management and ICT infrastructure to enable effective and efficient internal processes.
-Good progress has been made, this will be an ongoing task to ensure the effectiveness of the system as well as any future requirements that needs to be addressed.
+Actioned , and ongoing.
+Case management system went live on 1 July 2017.
+Server refresh is currently underway.
 5.2 Develop a committee structure and a performance reporting framework that reflects the size and nature of the agency.
 Actioned.
 5.3: Ensure FMA compliance and strengthen Financial Management processes.
-Actioned, with requirements being met (this was externally audited).
+Actioned , with requirements being met (this was externally audited).
 5.4: Develop a plan to improve Internal Audit and Risk Management processes.
 Actioned , internal audits are being undertaken and a Risk Register is being used.
 5.5: Strengthen Media and Communication procedures and ensure accountability measures are effective.
 Actioned, a more robust system is in place.